Following are some answers to common support questions. If you cannot find an answer to your question in these FAQs, please contact us.

 - Contact your sales rep for access to the latest release of the software.

-- To receive the latest release of the software all items licensed must be current on maintenance.
+- To receive the latest release of the software all items licensed must be currently on maintenance.

 - Minor upgrades and maintenance releases are free while major upgrades may be available at a discount.